derykmakgill/krawisz/test.md

 >They're associated with that monster Jihan Wu, so I don't mind if they get removed because of this, they're terrible people.
 I definitely feel like a line has been crossed here.

+#### 28 July 2017

+Bitcoin Core developer Eric Lombrozo [suggests it is illegal to support Segwit 2X.](https://twitter.com/eric_lombrozo/status/890900135990837249?s=20)

+>Businesses that take this position are probably setting themselves up for massive legal liabilities.

+He is [asked what that means](https://twitter.com/MrChrisEllis/status/890989482522136576?s=20) but doesn't reply.

 #### 22 August 2017

 Bitcoin Core developer Eric Lombrozo calls the Segwit 2x initiatve an 'cyberattack' on Bitcoin and [threatens legal and technical action against it.](https://lists.linuxfoundation.org/pipermail/bitcoin-segwit2x/2017-August/000259.html)